jaminhaber/Arcade-volleyball/README.md

-#Goal
+# Arcade Volleyball

-Remake the classic game in unity and add new features
+A remake of a classic arcade game using Unity.

-#Controls
+## Controls

 Player 1 use WASD
-Player 2 use Arrow Keys
+Player 2 use Arrow keys